Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 The statute of limitations is necessary for several reasons.
 First, it ensures that evidence in medical malpractice lawsuits remains relatively fresh and reliable.
 Over time, witnesses’ memories may fade, and critical documents or records could be lost or destroyed.
 The statute of limitations helps to preserve the integrity of the legal process by encouraging prompt action from birth injury victims and their families.

-Second, the statute of limitations serves to protect medical providers and healthcare institutions from the burden of defending against old claims.
+Second, the statute of limitations serves to protect medical providers and health care institutions from the burden of defending against old claims.
 It provides a sense of closure and finality, allowing medical providers to continue their practice without the constant threat of litigation from incidents many years prior.

-The Four Elements of a Birth Injury Case
+The Four Elements Of A Birth Injury Case

-As well as ensuring that your case is within the statute of limitations, an experienced birth injury lawyer will also need to evaluate your case to understand if it was indeed negligence that caused your child's injuries.
-In a medical malpractice claim involving the negligence of a healthcare provider, there are four important elements that need to be examined and proved.
+As well as ensuring that your case is within the statute of limitations, an experienced birth injury lawyer will also need to evaluate your case to understand if it was indeed negligence that caused your child’s injuries.
+In a medical malpractice claim involving the negligence of a health care provider, there are four important elements that need to be examined and proved.

-Duty of Care
+Duty Of Care

 For a medical provider to be negligent under the law, they must have owed the victim a duty of care at the time of the incident.
 A duty of care is a legal duty or obligation to act in a reasonable manner when doing otherwise could lead to the harm or injury of another person.